RTSDA/adventist-hymnarium/README.md

 - All required data files in place
 - Media files available if testing audio or sheet music functionality

+## License

+This project uses a dual licensing approach:

+### Application Source Code
+The application source code is licensed under the GNU General Public License v3 (GPLv3).
+See the [LICENSE](LICENSE) file for details.

+### Hymnal Content
+The hymns, lyrics, music, and sheet music content are copyrighted by the General Conference Corporation of Seventh-day Adventists®.
+All rights reserved.
+These materials are not covered by the GPL license and require proper authorization for use.

 ## Contact

 For access to data files, media resources, or scripts, please contact the project maintainers.

+For permissions regarding hymnal content usage, contact:
+General Conference Corporation of Seventh-day Adventists 12501 Old Columbia Pike
+Silver Spring, Maryland 20904